Natural Alternative Therapies

 inversion therapy to boost blood flow

-Innova ITX9600 inversion table – check price on Amazon
+Innova ITX9600 Inversion Tableview on Amazon

-Hanging upside down or even just inverting at the slightest angle helps your body to “work” with gravity to ease the circulation process.
+Hanging upside down or even just inverting at the slightest angle helps your body “work” with gravity to ease the circulation process.

 Gravity helps your blood return faster and more effectively from your legs back to your heart and all the way to your brain.

-I am a great fan of inverting, and if you are not, you probably don’t know these fascinating little-known facts about inversion therapy ( why actress Eva Mendez and author Dan Brown use it every single day…).
+I am a great fan of inverting, and if you are not, you probably don’t know these fascinating little-known facts about inversion therapy (and why actress Eva Mendez and author Dan Brown use it every single day…).

-Remember to keep your results by living healthy (and as naturally as possible), moving your butt, and laughing each and every day, and your blood flow will thank you by the end of today, I promise.
+Remember to keep your results by living healthy (and as naturally as possible), moving your butt, and laughing every day, and your blood flow will thank you by the end of today, I promise.

 To your health and happiness,